 If you want to make your home smell like autumn bake this low carb pumpkin bread.
 The ingredients are basic, and you probably already have them in your kitchen.
 Here’s everything you’ll need:

-- Keto Flours – I use a blend of both Almond flour and coconut flour to provide the best texture that’s moist and ultra fluffy without being gritty.
+- Keto Flours – I use a blend of both Almond flour and coconut flour.
+This blend ensures the bread’s texture is moist and ultra-fluffy without any grittiness.

 - Pumpkin pie spice – This blend of warm spices enhances the pumpkin flavor and adds a cozy aroma to the bread.
 You can make a batch of homemade pumpkin pie spice and use it for all the fall-inspired recipes.

-- Heavy cream – adds richness and moisture to the keto pumpkin bread
+- Heavy cream – An ingredient that infuses richness and moisture into the keto pumpkin bread.

-- Vanilla extract – used to enhance the flavor of the bread and add a subtle sweetness.
+- Vanilla extract – Brings out the pumpkin flavor and adds a subtle sweetness.

 How to Make Keto Pumpkin Bread?